 At Drexel during my culinary lab we practiced with two different doughs.
 One was a soft wheat flour and egg yolk based dough.
 The other was a simple semola and water dough.
 With these two doughs we were able to make five different shapes in class.
 The weeks after, we used the same dough to make stuffed pasta – one with a chicken and mortadella filling, and the other with a butternut squash filling.

-Spaghetti aglio e olio is pasta with sautéed garlic and olive oil, but it is so delicious when made with fresh pasta, and a great olive oil.
-My dad always makes toasted anchovy breadcrumbs, which give an amazing texture change and umami taste.
+Spaghetti aglio e olio is pasta with sautéed garlic and olive oil, and it is so delicious when made with fresh pasta, and a great olive oil.
+My dad always makes toasted anchovy breadcrumbs, which give an amazing crunch and umami taste.
 I can’t wait!

 Spaghetti Aglio e Olio